 You can largely avoid muggers by never walking alone in dark places at night.
 If you do encounter a mugger, it’s usually best to hand over whatever they’re asking for, without any conflict.
 Your safety is more important than your belongings.

-Later in this article, we’ve included lots of tips on how you can effectively protect your belongings.
+Later in this article, I’ve included lots of tips on how you can effectively protect your belongings.

 Scammers can be a little harder to avoid, but you should take the same precautions which you would take anywhere.
 If a stranger starts a seemingly-suspicious conversation with you, politely move on from the situation.